Dreamland (Coney Island, 1904): 1904 to 1907

 Dreamland opened on May 15, 1904, with a fire show that employed 4,000 performers.
-At the time of its opening, the park was $1.9 million in debt, more than the entire amount invested in the competing Luna Park.
+The park was $1.9 million in debt, more than the entire amount invested in the competing Luna Park.
 Dreamland charged 10 cents for admission on weekdays and 15 cents on weekends, plus an additional fee of up to 25 cents for individual rides.
 The park closed for the season on September 24, 1904.
 Reynolds said Dreamland had recorded a $400,000 net profit during the operating season, despite erroneous reports that the park had been placed in receivership.
 Although the Leapfrog Railway roller coaster was completed with the rest of the park, it did not open until the 1905 season.

 Reynolds spent $500,000 on new attractions and shows ahead of the 1905 season, which ran from May 13 to September 24.
 Among these was a show based on the Creation myth, which had been exhibited at the 1904 St. Louis Exposition; this attraction alone cost $250,000.
-The park also added an exhibition of a Roman hippodrome around the lagoon; replaced the submarine ride with the Hell Gate boat ride; and added a Japanese theater.
+The park also added an exhibition of a Roman hippodrome around the lagoon; replaced the submarine ride with the Hell Gate boat ride; and added a Japanese-themed theater.
 City officials temporarily closed Dreamland's pier in May 1905, citing the fact that the pier was too narrow to accommodate crowds.

 Many of the park's shows were replaced for the 1906 season, and park officials also rebuilt the pier.
 The new attractions for that season included a reenactment of the 1906 San Francisco earthquake's aftermath; a Moqui Indian village; a rebuilt Creation show; and the Touring New York car show.
 The park opened for the 1906 season on May 20, and it began hosting vaudeville shows for the first time that June.
 Dreamland's third season ended on September 24, 1906.
 Prior to the 1907 season, concessionaire William Ellis introduced an attraction called the Orient, anchored by a theater that presented several shows.
 Park officials also built a new administration building and installed other shows.
 Park officials gave $50 to the first guest of the season on May 18, 1907, and the park operated through September 21 of that year.
 At this point, the park hosted several shows that were based on themes of morality, such as "The End of the World" and the "Feast of Beshazzar and the Destruction of Babylon".